m4nu56/java-sepa/README.md

-sepa-pain - updated for GERMANY
+sepa-pain - updated for GERMANY -- TESTED FOR FRANCE
 =========

-This Java library aims to make it easier to create SEPA PAIN messages for use in financial applications.

-This Branch is only suitable for use with Deutsche financial institutions.
+This is a fork of [https://github.com/poornerd/java-sepa](https://github.com/poornerd/java-sepa) which has specific adjustments for Deutsche financial institutions.

+It has been very lightly adusted to work in France.

+Testé pour des Virements Sepa avec le Crédit Mutuel.
+Testé pour des Prélèvements automatiques.

 The implementation is based on:
 XML message for SEPA Credit Transfer Initiation Implementation Guidelines for the Netherlands